Charles County, Maryland

 Using Shared Inquiry and Junior Great Books for Fiction and Nonfiction at All Levels

-Great Books trainer Michael Elsey recently met over Zoom with two experienced educators at Charles County Public Schools in Maryland: Ann Taylor, content specialist for gifted and differentiated services, and Kristen Modes, gifted resource director.
+Great Books trainer Michael Elsey recently met over Zoom with two experienced educators at Charles County Public Schools in Maryland: Ann Taylor, content specialist for gifted and differentiated services, and Kristen Modes, instructional specialist in gifted education.
 Taylor works with teachers and students at the middle and high school levels, while Modes works in the district’s elementary schools.

 Charles County has been using the Junior Great Books® program for more than 20 years.
 The district primarily uses the program for its gifted students but has recognized its value for all students, including at-risk students, and has made it available to any teacher who wants to implement it.